code-differently/Caterpillar-Safe-Vegetables/README.md

 Find definitions for the following concepts.
 Translate each definition into your own words.

 * CSV
+a list of data, where the records are presented
 * Header
+the top of a page, showing the "title" or descriptions of records
 * Record
+the information that is presented in a csv
 * Delimiter
+what seperates the values, the "comma", which could be several different things.
 ## Part 2: Read

 Read over the code provided and preform the following actions on each code snippet:

 * Preform a trace on the code to determine the output

 * Comment the code to explain what each line does

 * Rename the function to reflect what the function's purpose

 ## Part 3: Write